-With our new immediate reality setting in, most of us are housebound and working from home where possible.
-Unsurprisingly, we’re all jumping online to keep ourselves occupied, distracted and entertained: internet usage is up 70% and streaming has increased by 12%.
+With most of us housebound and working from home where possible, it’s unsurprising that we’re all jumping online to keep ourselves occupied, distracted and entertained: internet usage is up 70% and streaming has increased by 12%.

 Games In Marketing

 Brands have been using games in marketing since games were a thing.
 Technology has moved on since those early days and now games are more accessible to play than ever and can be used in a much more cost effective way.